Starcounter/Docs/guides/SQL/README.md

 ## Performance notes

-We want to point out that the current version of Starcounter SQL is not completely optimized, which means we give no general guarantees regarding performance.
-However, for most queries when the right indexes are defined the Starcounter SQL gives you the extreme performance of the Starcounter database.
+The current version of Starcounter SQL is not performance optimized.
+However, for most queries with the right indexes, Starcounter SQL gives you the extreme performance of the Starcounter database.

 {% import "../../macros.html" as macros %}